learning-zone/angular-basics/README.md

 *TODO*
 #### Q. What is transclusion in angular?
 *TODO*
-#### Q. If your data model is updated outside the ‘Zone’, explain the process how will you the view?
+#### Q. If your data model is updated outside the Zone explain the process how will you the view?
 *TODO*
 #### Q. What is the process of inserting an embedded view from a prepared TemplateRef?
 ```typescript